Orchid fleck virus

-Orchid fleck virus (OFV), is a non-enveloped, segmented, single-stranded (ss) RNA negative-strand virus, transmitted by the false spider mite, Brevipalpus californicus.
+Orchid fleck virus (OFV), is a rhabdovirus that is transmitted by the false spider mite, Brevipalpus californicus.
 OFV causes necrotic and chlorotic lesions on the leaves of many genera in the family Orchidaceae.

 Introduction

 Orchid fleck virus, despite its presence worldwide, only affects a small spectrum of human life.
 Orchids are not used for food but rather serve mainly as ornamental decoration.
 Therefore, only about 2 to 3 scientific reports are written about OFV each year.
 The whole genome of OFV has been sequenced and its six main protein products have been sequenced as well.

-Much is still not known about OFV including how exactly and why vector mites travel from orchid to orchid, and more host species of flowers are being discovered annually.
-The more information researchers discover, the more they realize there is still much left to learn.
-Many orchid enthusiasts are participating in "citizen science" by posting their OFV-related findings on international horticulture blogs and forums.

 Virion morphology

 OFV was first described as bacilliform but depending on the method of preparation, OFV can appear bullet-shaped or bacilliform.
 On average, OFV is 40 nm in diameter and between 100 and 150 nm long.
 Each viral particles is organized into a tight 25 turn helix, with a pitch of about 4.5 nm.